 Younger and very active dogs typically require more protein to promote muscle growth.
 However, each dog is different, and if your pup has specific medical conditions, higher protein might not be best.
 Always consult a vet if you’re unsure of what’s best for your pup.

 Some dog food delivery services offer customization quizzes designed by veterinarians to determine the right ingredient ratios and portion sizes for your pup.
-Ollie’s quiz asks several questions including your dog’s age, weight, activity level, and more.
+Ollie’s quiz asks several questions about your dog’s age, weight, activity level, and more.

 Food for animals doesn’t require FDA pre-market approval, but it must follow the rules: